Schaudge/petsc/doc/manual/dmplex.rst

 :math:`[0,11) = \{0,1,\ldots,10\}`) specifying the range of indices we’d
 like to use to define points on the current rank.
 We then define the covering relation, which we call the *cone*, which are also the in-edges in the DAG.
-In order to preallocate correctly, we first provide sizes,
+To preallocate correctly, we first provide sizes,

 .. code-block::